-- The unlock operation may fail if the password provided by PASSULK command does not match the previously entered password.
-It causes the same result when a programming operation is performed on a protected sector.
-The P\ERR bit is set to 1 and the WIP Bit remains set. - It is not allowed to execute the PASSULK command faster than every 100us ± 20us.
-The reason behind it is to make it impossible to hack into the system by running through all the combinations of a set of 64-bit password (58 million years).
-To verify if the device has completed the PASSULK command and is available to process a new password command, the Read Status Register command is needed to read the WIP bit.
-When a valid password is provided the PASSULK command does not insert the 100us delay before returning the WIP bit to zero. - It is not feasible to set the SPB Lock bit if the password is missing after the Password Mode is selected.
+- The unlock operation will fail if the password provided by the PASSULK command does not match the stored password.
+This will set the P_FAIL bit to "1" and insert a 100us ± 20us delay before clearing the WIP bit to "0". - The PASSULK command is prohibited from being executed faster than once every 100us ± 20us.
+This restriction makes it impractical to attempt all combinations of a 64-bit password (such an effort would take ~58 million years).
+Monitor the WIP bit to determine whether the device has completed the PASSULK command. - When a valid password is provided, the PASSULK command does not insert the 100us delay before returning the WIP bit to zero.
+The SPBLK bit will set to "1" and the P_FAIL bit will be "0". - It is not possible to set the SPBLK bit to "1" if the password had not been set prior to the Password Protection mode being selected.